-Thoughtful gifts for your older family Christmas 2021
+Thoughtful gifts for your older family and friends

-It’s that time of year again where I publish our popular gift suggestion list for seniors.
+Here’s the latest edition of our popular gift suggestion list for seniors.

 As ever, I’ll make it clear where I’ve had a chance to test the product or service myself, and where I just like the idea.
 I’ll give you as much useful information as I can, and direct you to more.